GNSPS/solidity-bytes-utils/README.md

 Usage examples and API are more thoroughly explained below.

-Also there's an extra library in there called `AssertBytes` (inside the same named file) which is compatible with Truffle's Solidity testing library `Assert.sol` event firing and so let's you now test bytes equalities/inequalities in your Solidity tests by just importing it in your `.sol` test files:
+Also there's an extra library in there called `AssertBytes` (inside the same named file) which is compatible with Truffle's Solidity testing library `Assert.sol` event firing and so lets you now test bytes equalities/inequalities in your Solidity tests by just importing it in your `.sol` test files:
 ```
 import "bytes/AssertBytes.sol";
 ```

-and use the library `AssertByte` much like they use `Assert` in Truffle's [example](http://truffleframework.com/docs/getting_started/solidity-tests).
+and use the library `AssertBytes` much like they use `Assert` in Truffle's [example](http://truffleframework.com/docs/getting_started/solidity-tests).

 ## EthPM